 And after learning about the utter joy that is goat cheese + fig when I was a student in culinary school, it’s a combo I turn to time and time again.
 So of course, I gave it the crostini treatment just in time for dinner party szn!

-Ok, I know that goat cheese and fig is nothing new, but I mean wow.
-What a dream combo, honestly.
+And ok, I know that goat cheese and fig is nothing new, but I mean wow.
+What a dream combo honestly.
 The salty, funkiness of the cheese is just so. damn. good. with the sticky, honey-sweetness that figs are known for.
 And layered on crispy, olive oil-brushed bread?
 Count me in.

 Soft goat cheese